qmk/qmk_firmware/keyboards/etiennecollin/wave/readme.md

 ## Recommended Keymap

-For an everyday keyboard, it is recommended to use the `feature` keymap, as the default keymap is extremely barebone.
+For an everyday keyboard, it is recommended to use the `standard` keymap, as the default keymap is extremely barebone.
 Here is a make example:

-    make etiennecollin/wave:feature
+    make etiennecollin/wave:standard

 Flashing example:

-    make etiennecollin/wave:feature:flash
+    make etiennecollin/wave:standard:flash

 ## Bootloader